 Learning About Your Kitchen Triggers

 Unfortunately, the kitchen, which is usually the most popular place in the house, presents a lot of challenges for people with rosacea.
-When trying to pinpoint potential triggers in the kitchen, think of the environment, as well food and drinks.
-The National Rosacea Society offers these examples:
+When trying to pinpoint potential triggers in the kitchen, think of the environment, as well as food and drinks.
+The National Rosacea Society offers these examples of triggers:

 - Being in a hot kitchen.
 This includes having the oven on for a long time or cooking over a hot stove.